-Porcelain veneers and crowns are not all made the same and not all dentists have the same level of skill with cosmetic dentistry.
-A truly beautiful smile is created through a combination of procedures and design.
+Porcelain veneers and crowns are not all made the same, and not all dentists have the same level of skill in cosmetic dentistry.
+We create a truly beautiful smile through a combination of procedures and design.

 Plano cosmetic dentist Dr. Mark Sowell has developed a system for personalized smile design.
-This includes dentin color control, bonding, preparation design, porcelain selection with varying optical properties and cementation to give consistent predictable results in diverse situations.
-His system is unsurpassed.
+This includes dentin color control, bonding, preparation design, porcelain selection with varying optical properties, and cementation to give consistent, predictable results in diverse situations.

-Dr. Sowell uses Durathin and Lumineers design veneers – and other dental porcelain veneers – to give you a natural-looking, radiant new smile.
-He also has an in-office ceramic lab and a master ceramist on staff.
-Advantages of dental porcelain veneers include:
+Dr. Sowell uses Durathin® and Lumineers®, among other brands of composite veneers.
+He will give you a natural-looking, radiant new smile.
+He also has an in-office ceramic lab and a master ceramicist on staff.
+Advantages of our affordable porcelain veneers treatment plan include:

 - Treatment in as little as two visits

 - Eliminates badly stained & dark teeth

 - Gives you a “designer” smile

 Dr. Sowell also offers porcelain bonded crowns.
 These crowns are like a thin veneer that extends 360 degrees around the tooth.
 Call our cosmetic dentistry to schedule an appointment today.

 Porcelain veneers are one of the most versatile cosmetic restorations.
 They can take care of a wide variety of dental concerns.
 Discolored teeth are a common complaint that patients come in with.
 Traditionally, professional teeth whitening is the treatment option for this condition.